 - A statement about the central question(s) that the dissertation will answer. - A review of the current state of the literature, specifically as it relates to the research question(s). - Why should we care?
-What value, theoretically or empirically, will the proposed work contribute to the literature(s)? - o How have others sought to answer the question(s) posed, if at all?

-- What are the strengths of previous approaches, and, more importantly, what are the major weaknesses of the theoretical and/or empirical interventions offered? - O How does the proposed approach or perspective differ from those represented in the current literature?
-In what ways will it remedy the shortcomings of the current literature? - A description of the proposed research plan, including, when appropriate, a summary of the evidence that will answer the question(s) posed and a discussion of the methodological problems that are likely to arise in doing the research. - An outline of potential chapters. - A timeline for completion.
+What value, theoretically or empirically, will the proposed work contribute to the literature(s)? - O How have others sought to answer the question(s) posed, if at all? - O What are the strengths of previous approaches, and, more importantly, what are the major weaknesses of the theoretical and/or empirical interventions offered? - O How does the proposed approach or perspective differ from those represented in the current literature?
+In what ways will it remedy the shortcomings of the current literature? - A description of the proposed research plan, including, when appropriate, a summary of the evidence that will answer the question(s) posed and a discussion of the methodological problems that are likely to arise in doing the research.
+Students should discuss research plan expectations with their advisor, who might request some pilot archival work, a draft interview questionnaire, identification of key variables to be used from existing statistical datasets, etc. - An outline of potential chapters. - A timeline for completion.